contyk/mlck/README.md

 mlck connects to a Malíček endpoint, which needs to be deployed first.

-Only all is set up, just run it:
+Once everything is set up, just run it:

 `./mlck`